xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __ft_sensor_enable__(self, on_off):

 ```
-Used for enabling and disabling the use of external F/T measurements in the controller.
+Used for enabling and disabling the use of the Six-axis Force Torque Sensor measurements in the controller.
 Note:
     1. only available if firmware_version >= 1.8.3
+    2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :param on_off: enable or disable F/T data sampling.
 :return: code